-Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Engaging in Argument from Evidence Make and defend a claim based on evidence about the natural world that reflects scientific knowledge, and student- generated evidence.
-LS3.B: Variation of Traits In sexual reproduction, chromosomes can sometimes swap sections during the process of meiosis (cell division), thereby creating new genetic combinations and thus more genetic variation.
-Cause and Effect Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects. • Although DNA replication is tightly regulated and remarkably accurate, errors do occur and result in mutations, which are also a source of genetic variation.
-Environmental factors can also cause mutations in genes, and viable mutations are inherited. • Environmental factors also affect expression of traits, and hence affect the probability of occurrences of traits in the population.
+Science & Engineering Practice: Engaging in Argument from Evidence

+Make and defend a claim based on evidence about the natural world or the effectiveness of a design solution that reflects scientific knowledge and studentgenerated evidence.

+Disciplinary Core Idea: Variation of Traits

+- In sexual reproduction, chromosomes can sometimes swap sections during the process of meiosis (cell division), thereby creating new genetic combinations and thus more genetic variation. - Although DNA replication is tightly regulated and remarkably accurate, errors do occur and result in mutations, which are also a source of genetic variation.
+Environmental factors can also cause mutations in genes, and viable mutations are inherited. - Environmental factors also affect expression of traits, and hence affect the probability of occurrences of traits in the population.
 Thus the variation and distribution of traits observed depends on both genetic and environmental factors.